spearwolf/signalize/README.md

 > `signalize` is an event based library that gives your application superpowers in terms of reactivity in the form of signals and effects

-if you've tried [SolidJS](https://www.solidjs.com/) before, the concept of signals and effects should sound familiar &mdash; in fact `signalize` is partly based on the reactivity primitives of SolidJS.
+if you've tried [SolidJS](https://www.solidjs.com/) before, the concept of _signals_ and _effects_ should sound familiar &mdash; in fact `signalize` is partly based on the reactivity primitives of SolidJS [which are very well explained in this article](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) &mdash; however, only the concepts are shared here - the implementation is fundamentally different.

 creating a __signal__ is easy: